All The Places To Dance Salsa On 2 in Melbourne (2026)

 Links: Instagram / Facebook

-Bailatino is the social connected to La Encantada, and because of that, the dancing tends to be heavily on 2 by default.
-In fact, it’s one of the few Melbourne socials where you might barely see on 1 at all.
+Bailatino is the social connected to La Encantada (a mostly on 2 school – see above), and because of that, the dancing tends to be heavily on 2 by default.
+In fact, it’s one of the few Melbourne socials where you might barely see any on 1 at all.

 The upside is obvious: if you want to dance on 2, you’re surrounded by people from a school that trains on 2.
 You don’t have to keep asking “on 1 or on 2?” with the same level of uncertainty you might have elsewhere.

 The caveat is that it’s a little quieter than other socials.
-But the upside to that caveat is that there’s usually lots of space!
+But the second upside to that caveat is that there’s usually lots of space, and it’s on LEC’s fantastic dance floor!

 This is a good option for people who want a more school-community social rather than a large public Latin night.
 It’s also a natural first social if you’re already training at La Encantada.
-But because the level of dancing is high, don’t automatically think “Oh, I go to LEC, I should go here as my first social” — it can be intimidating.
+But because the level of dancing is high, don’t automatically think “Oh, I go to LEC, I should go here as my first social” — it can be intimidating (well, it was for me, and it has been for others), unless you have a posse going.

-Bailatino has been running for over 7 years and has had a few different flavours in it… sometimes it has run “Salsa and Sangria” socials for total beginners, but it hasn’t recently.
+Bailatino has been running for over 7 years and has had a few different flavours… Sometimes LEC has also run “Salsa and Sangria” socials for total beginners, but it hasn’t recently.

 Other places worth knowing